lnmesquita1/refera.server/README.md

 # Refera Server

 This is an API to manage maintanence orders from Refera.
-It is also running [here](https://refera-server.herokuapp.com/)
+It is also running [here](https://refera-server.herokuapp.com/) if you don't want to run locally.
+Below I describe all the instructions of how to use this API.

 ## Requiriments